 What Causes Muscle Tension and Pain?

-A trigger point is a small, localized area of inflammation in the fascia around your muscles .
-The taut bands of the fascia become tight and sometimes knotted, and the result is tension, pain and less motility.
+The taut bands of the fascia become tight and sometimes knotted, and the result is tension, pain and less mobility.

 - Experience muscle tightness or pain